Entropic convergence and the linearized limit for the Boltzmann equation with external force: Notion and preliminaries

-In the case of long-range interactions (i.e.\ when the collision kernel is non-integrable), there exist renormalized solutions with a \textit{defect measure} in the spirit of the construction by Alexandre and Villani \cite{V_long}, which has been addressed by Ars\'{e}nio and Saint-Raymond \cite{Diogo13Sol} for the Vlasov-Maxwell-Boltzmann system. \end{remark}
+\begin{remark} The DiPerna--Lions theory, however, does not assert the local conservation of momentum, the global conservation of energy, nor the global entropy equality (\ref{gein}); neither does it claim that the solution is unique \cite[p.~1238]{Levermore}.
+In the case of long-range interactions (that is, when the collision kernel is non-integrable), there exist renormalized solutions with a \textit{defect measure} (in the spirit of the construction by Alexandre and Villani \cite{V_long} for the Boltzmann equation), which has been addressed by Ars\'{e}nio and Saint-Raymond \cite{Diogo13Sol} for the Vlasov--Maxwell--Boltzmann system. \end{remark}

-The proof of this theorem follows the usual steps found in the analysis of weak solutions of partial differential equations based on the work of DiPerna and Lions \cite{LionsCauchy, DL}, and of Lions \cite{Lions1, Lions2, Lions3}.
-These steps are often reduce to the study of the crucial weak stability of solutions, as in our case.
-Also, recently, the proof of this weak stability result has been justified in \cite{DL16} by studying the weak stability of renormalized solutions of the Boltzmann equation (\ref{vb2}), equivalently, the weak stability of weak solutions of the renormalized equation (\ref{rbe}).
-We summarize here the essential steps of the proof of this Theorem \ref{rthm} based on \cite{DL16, LionsCauchy, DL, Lions1, Lions2, Lions3}.
+This Theorem \ref{rthm} can be proved by using the standard procedure in the analysis of weak solutions of partial differential equations (see the work of DiPerna and Lions \cite{LionsCauchy, DL} and Lions \cite{Lions1, Lions2, Lions3}); that is to say, solving an approximate truncated equation, determining uniform a priori estimates as well as the weak compactness of the approximate solutions, and ultimately recovering the original equation by passing to the limit (via demonstrating the nonlinear terms' weak stability) \cite[p.~126]{DL16}.
+In many cases, this process reduces to examining the essential weak stability of solutions.
+Also, recently, this method of proof in \cite{Lions1, Lions2, Lions3} has been explained and justified in \cite{DL16} by studying the weak stability of renormalized solutions for the Boltzmann equation \eqref{vb2}--\eqref{vb20}, equivalently, the weak stability of weak solutions of the renormalized equation \eqref{rbe}--\eqref{rbe0}.
+We summarize here the crucial steps in the proof of this Theorem \ref{rthm} as in \cite[pp.~126--131]{DL16}, following Lions' strategy \cite{Lions1, Lions2, Lions3}, which depends on velocity averaging lemmas, substantial renormalization techniques, and above on, the compactifying (and in certain situations, regularizing) effect of the collision operator's gain term $Q^{+}(G,G)\,.$